froberge/ocp-quay-demo/README.md

 In this demo we wil be using a Standalone instance installation option for OpenShift Data Foundation.
 For a production deployment we should installed with High Availability.
 Refer to the [official documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_data_foundation/4.9)

 * From the Operator Hub.
-Fid the OpenShift Data Foundation and client install.
+Find the OpenShift Data Foundation and client install.
 Leave eaverything as default.
 ![ODF](docs/images/install-odf.png)